 Little Hunting Creek Plantation

-Mount Vernon was originally called Little Hunting Creek Plantation and owned by John Washington.
+Mount Vernon was originally called Little Hunting Creek Plantation and was owned by John Washington.
 John eventually passed the estate to his son Lawrence who then passed it to his daughter Mildred.

-In 1726, Mildred’s brother Augustine, George Washington’s father, purchased the estate and built the main part of the plantation house—an ordinary, one-and-a-half story structure.
+In 1726, Mildred’s brother Augustine, George Washington’s father, purchased the estate and built the main part of the plantation house—an ordinary, one-and-a-half-story structure.
 Augustine passed the estate to his eldest son Lawrence, George’s elder half-brother, in 1740.
 Lawrence renamed it Mount Vernon after the famed English naval officer Admiral Edward Vernon.